 Under this provision you can copy material to be used in judicial proceedings, reporting judicial proceedings or the giving of professional advice by a legal practitioner.
 The use of the material must genuinely be for the purpose of giving such advice, and must be “fair”.

 Moral rights are rights relating to a creator's reputation in connection with their work and have nothing to do with morality.
-You must give the creator of a literary, musical, artistic or dramatic work or of a film the right to be attributed as the creator of the work or film and the right to have the integrity of the work respected.
+You must give the creator of a literary, musical, artistic, or dramatic work in any format the right to be attributed as the creator of the work and the right to have the integrity of the work respected.
 These rights supplement the right of a creator not to have their work falsely attributed.

-You should attribute a creator when you reproduce a work or film and it should be clear and reasonably prominent, so that the person receiving a reproduction of the work or film will have notice of the creator's identity.
+You should attribute a creator when you reproduce a work in any format and it should be clear and reasonably prominent so that the person receiving a reproduction of the work will have notice of the creator's identity.

 A creator's work should not be subjected to derogatory treatment nor should you do something to a creator's work that is prejudicial to the reputation of the creator.